-You can enjoy this beverage several times a day – two glasses between meals is recommended.
+You can enjoy this beverage several times a day – two glasses between meals are recommended.
 Pineapple contains digestive enzymes.
-Kale is rich in compounds that support enzymes in the liver.
+While Kale is rich in compounds that support enzymes in the liver.
 And artichoke can improve bile flow.

 These tips will help make the most of your two-day cleanse.

 - Drink plenty of water.

 - Attempt to get eight hours of sleep a night.

 - In the evening, take a warm bath with two cups of Epsom salt dissolved in the water.
 The salt’s key component, magnesium, supports hundreds of enzymes in the body.

 - Before bedtime, have a cup of dandelion tea.
 It has been shown to have diuretic properties, which help flush away toxins in your urine before you sleep.

 - It is likely that you will have to use the bathroom quite a bit in the next 48 hours.
 As this meal plan does not severely limit your caloric intake so you shouldn’t feel tired or weak.

 How Your Detoxification System Works

 So, here’s a short overview of how the body’s amazing detoxification system works and how each of its components function: